lars1050/csc321-s25/project02-creature/README.md

 - 4 pts: Being a good team player (as evidenced by your self-reporting and the reporting by your team mates).

-- 4 pts: Completing the report at the end of the project.
+- 3 pts: Completing the report at the end of the project.
 Please submit via MOODLE (link in week of Mar 03)

 - 3 pts: Consistent contribution to the project.
 This means that I can see regular commits to the project.

 - 2 pts: Good git management.
 This means that you were consistent in using branches and naming them correctly.
 You were careful and thoughtful when performing merges into main.
 If you are feeling shaky about merging with main, put in the merge request and ask if someone on your team can help you complete it.

 - 10 pts: The code that you implemented.
-It should be tested.
+Please test your code.

-- 3 pts: The overall quality of the project that depends on how well the team worked together.
+- 4 pts: The overall quality of the project, which depends on how well the team worked together.
+This includes the functionality of the code, meeting all the implementation requirements, and completing the documentation.

 Total of 30 points (weighted as 10% of your grade).